 TREZOR T firmware, named TREZOR Core, is open-source and can be reviewed on the team’s github repository.
 The developers claim how they built upon their previous experiences (including the development of the original TREZOR wallet) and created a completely new and improved firmware from scratch.

 This new firmware has been written with malleability in mind, meaning that the developers enabled a safer and simpler future implementation of new functions.
 A clear lack of programmability was one of the main limiting factors of the original TREZOR wallet and SatoshiLabs addressed this.

-TREZOR T provides its users with quality firmware while also promising extended support for various new coins and features in the future.
+TREZOR T provides its users with quality firmware while also promising extended support for various new coins, security features and all other features in the future.

 - ERC-20 tokens

 - Ethereum Classic